-To terminate user sessions or queries on DB instances, Amazon RDS provides the following commands:
+You can terminate user sessions or queries on DB instances by using the

 For example, to kill the session that is running on thread 99, you would type the following: